Who This Is For

 Remote builds require a dedicated build runner provisioned for your organisation.
 If you don’t have one yet, book a call to get set up:Book a Demo

-Schedule a call to provision a dedicated iOS build runner for your org.
+Schedule a call to provision dedicated build runners for your org.

 Prerequisites

-- An app registered in Revyl — create one from the Builds page or via the CLI
+- An app registered in Revyl.
+Create one from the Apps page or via the CLI.

-git archiveat HEAD is used, so only committed files are included - A dedicated iOS build runner provisioned for your org — Revyl will confirm runner availability before uploading source
+.revyl/config.yamlbuild command for the target platform. - A dedicated build runner provisioned for your org.
+Revyl confirms runner availability before uploading source.

 Configuration